Other Types of Outdoor Burning

 "Other outdoor fires" are fires not specified in Regulation I, Article VI, Section 6.01.
 These fires will generally be limited to those deemed necessary to protect public health and safety and will generally not be allowed unless Spokane Clean Air determines that extenuating circumstances exist.

 A permit application must be submitted at least 10 working days prior to the first proposed burn date.
-A written permit from Spokane Clean Air is generally required pursuant to Section 6.01E.
-The applicant is responsible for payment of a permit application fee in the amount specified on the permit application and in Spokane Clean Air's fee schedule.
+A written permit from us is generally required pursuant to Section 6.01E.
+The applicant is responsible for payment of a permit application fee in the amount specified on the permit application and in our Consolidated Fee Schedule.

 Please contact Derek Aubrey at (509) 477-4727, extension 120 or email him for assistance prior to submitting this permit application form and supplement information.